Studying Abroad in Rome - John Felice Rome Center

 When we arrived to the Rome Campus, located about a 20-minute drive north of the Vatican on Monte Mario, in the Balduina neighborhood, the staff was well prepared for our arrival.
 Just like an orientation at university, we were given all kinds of information related to the campus and to Rome, and a schedule of activities before classes started.
 We would have seminars on personal safety, Italian culture, and getting around Rome.
 We were encouraged to get off of campus as much as possible and to really experience being in Rome.
 I appreciated this approach.
 While it was very reassuring and convenient to have the Rome Center as a home base, the purpose of studying abroad is mainly to get out of your comfort zone.
 So even though it was intimidating at first, I very quickly began adventuring into the city on my own, and finding my way around.

 It also meant that unless I was connected to wi-fi, I could not get in touch with people back home, and they could not get in touch with me.
-Luckily we adapted easily, but that combined with the all the other reasons I have listed make me realize how important this experience was for establishing my independence.
+Luckily we adapted easily, but that combined with all the other reasons I have listed make me realize how important this experience was for establishing my independence.
 For the first time, I couldn’t just immediately call someone when I ran into an inconvenience.
 Of course, the Rome Center did provide us with “baby phones,” simple little mobile phones and with a local SIM card for emergencies.

 In addition to the informative sessions, our orientation also included little trips into the center and a day spent at the Colosseum and Roman Forum - essential for any first trip to Rome.
 After these few days, began the first week of classes.
-All of the classes here, whether they based on literature or history or sociology, almost all revolved around Italian topics.
+Almost of the classes here, whether they were based on literature or history or sociology, revolved around Italian topics.
 I had taken Italian 101 in the semester before arriving at the Rome Center, but if I hadn’t, that would have of course been a requirement.
 I did continue with my Italian while studying abroad.

 After that first week of classes, there was a weekend orientation trip outside of Rome.
 In the three semesters that I studied abroad, our trips took us around the regions of Toscana, Campania, and Umbria.